 Your book series should have titles that have the same “feel,” use the same font for the title and the author name, have a series number somewhere making it easy for the reader to know where that edition fits, and have an artwork style that is consistent across all the books.

-Essentially a reader should be able to look at your author page and know immediately what books go where.
+Essentially, a reader should be able to look at your author page and know immediately what books go where.

 You can see that on my Goodreads page that it is easy to identify the series just from book covers alone.

-This is all part of my author branding and it is important component of designing book covers that work with what readers expect and what you are offering.
+This is all part of my author branding and it is an important component of designing book covers that work with what readers expect and what you are offering.

 What NOT to do with your book cover design

-Due to copyright reasons doing any of the following could get you in big (and expensive trouble):
+Due to copyright reasons, doing any of the following could get you in big (and expensive trouble):

-• Using an image you found on the internet without purchasing the rights;
+- Using an image you found on the internet without purchasing the rights;

-• Using AI to make it, or buy an AI made cover from an ‘artist.’
+- Using AI to make it, or buy an AI made cover from an ‘artist.’
 Why?
 Because art is being scraped from the internet by AI which then reuses it without compensation.
 This is resulting in a LOT of lawsuits.
 Do you want to be in a lawsuit?
 I didn’t think so.

 Why is the design of your book cover so important?

 When I still worked at newspapers, we all knew it would be the photograph on the front page that would catch the interest first, the title second.
-This is also true with your books so choose and design wisely!
+This is also true with your books, so choose and design wisely!

 Book covers are very important because they are generally the first element that sells your book to a reader.
 With online shopping there could be a second for a reader to make a decision to stop and read more.
 If your book isn’t selling, really take a hard look at the cover first.